How to Find a Good Real Estate Agent

 If they are not on top of your deal, things can easily fall through the cracks, and cause problems down the road.
 Also, they may not be able to return your calls or texts in a timely manner, and this could also loom large in the context of a real estate deal.

-There are also online real estate websites that have ratings for agents, based mostly on client feedback, that can also assist you in finding your next agent.
+How to find a good real estate agent online is fairly easy.
+There are online real estate websites that have ratings for agents, based mostly on client feedback, that can also assist you in finding your next agent.
 Zillow, Trulia, and Realtor.com, are 3 of the most visited real estate websites.

 Interview the Agents